-Do not clean the windshield and headlamps if the bonnet is unlocked as this may damage the headlamp washer system.
+Do not clean the windshield and headlamps if the hood is unlocked as this may damage the headlamp washer system.

-To avoid damage, make sure that the wiper arms are against the windshield before you open the bonnet. ◀
+To avoid damage, make sure that the wiper arms are against the windshield before you open the hood.◀

-Press the release handle and open the bonnet.
+Press the release handle and open the hood.

-Close the bonnet from a height of approx. 16 in/40 cm with momentum.
+Close the hood from a height of approx. 16 in/ 40 cm with momentum.
 It must be clearly heard to engage.

-If you notice any signs while driving your vehicle that the bonnet is not completely closed, stop at once and close it securely.

-Make sure that the closing path of the bonnet is clear, otherwise injuries may result.
+If you notice any signs while driving your vehicle that the hood is not completely closed, stop at once and close it securely.
+Make sure that the closing path of the hood is clear; otherwise, injuries may result.◀